Austin Petersen: 2018 Senate campaign

 In late June 2017, Petersen filed an exploratory committee to consider running for the U.S. Senate seat in Missouri.
 On July 4, 2017, Petersen formally announced his bid for the Republican nomination in the 2018 Missouri Senate race.

 In September 2017, Petersen was banned from Facebook during his senate campaign for giving away an AR-15 style rifle as a promotion and criticizing his Democratic opponent Claire McCaskill's positions on gun rights.
 The ban was lifted after Fox News and the New York Post reported that Facebook's COO Sheryl Sandberg had made max donations to McCaskill's campaign.
 The raffle drew renewed controversy in February 2018 when the school shooting in Parkland, Florida caused the Springfield News-Leader to investigate.
 KMOV in St. Louis scrutinized Petersen over his views on gun control in light of the shooting.

 Petersen also reportedly received the national record for the largest Bitcoin donation in American campaign history.

 Fox News reported in January 2018 that Petersen was one of two "potential general election challengers" in the election.

 Petersen officially filed with the Missouri Secretary of State for the US Senate seat as a Republican on February 28, 2018.

 On March 6, Petersen announced a new AR-15 raffle on Facebook.
 His personal page was banned after the livestream was recorded.
 In July he announced a raffle for a machine, similar to a 3-D printer, that can produce "untraceable gun parts".
 His campaign said 3-D printing technology has been described as the "end of gun control".

 In the runup to the Republican primary election in August, President Donald Trump endorsed Petersen's rival Josh Hawley and campaigned for him.
-Petersen complained bitterly about Trump's involvement in the primary.
+Petersen expressed displeasure about Trump's involvement in the primary.
 In the August 7 primary Petersen came in third with 8.3% of the vote.

 Political positions

 Petersen has voiced and published his rejection of the non-aggression principle.
 Petersen describes himself as a minarchist.
 During his presidential campaign, he maintained that he had a "consistent pro-life ethic," meaning he is both pro-life and anti-death penalty.
-He opposes the War on Drugs.
+He opposes the war on drugs.
 He is a non-interventionist on most matters of foreign policy and applies a free-market capitalist approach to economics.

 Personal life

 On social media and in interviews, Petersen has described himself variously as an agnostic and an atheist.
 He grew up as a Christian, though in a 2016 interview with Glenn Beck, Petersen spoke about how the death of his mother changed his religious views: "When I was a young man my mother died, and she was victimized by a pharmacist who diluted her chemotherapy drugs.
 I lost my faith and I never went back."

 Petersen resides in Jefferson City, Missouri.

-Petersen was married to Stephanie Renee Cole on October 23, 2021.
+Petersen married Stephanie Renee Cole on October 23, 2021.